Follow us on:

 Also read: Skyscanner | How to save (a lot of) money on flights

-Money matters and credit cards for your world trip
+Step 5: Arrange financial matters for your world trip

-Tip:: I have been using the BUNQ Travel Card / Prepaid Credit Card.
-This is a full-fledged prepaid credit card that is accepted worldwide and with which you can also rent cars.
-That makes this card unique compared to competitors such as Revolut and N26.
+Tip:: I have been using it myself for years BUNQ Travel Card / Prepaid Credit Card It's accepted worldwide and also allows you to rent cars.
+This makes this card a practical alternative to other options like Revolut or N26.

 Knowing more?
 Then read: Which (prepaid) credit card is best to travel with?
 And why?